onap/policy-clamp/README.md

     cadi_latitude[0.000]=10.0
     cadi_longitude[0.000]=10.0
-- Certs should created, you can get them in /var/lib/docker/volumes/clamp_config/_data/local If you want to recreate the certs, you have to delete the docker volume (otherwise it will be re used) : docker volume rm clamp_config
+- Certs should created, you can get them in /var/lib/docker/volumes/clamp_config/_data/local If you want to recreate the certs, you have to delete the docker volume (otherwise it will be re-used) : docker volume rm clamp_config
 - wget https://nexus.onap.org/content/repositories/releases/org/onap/aaf/authz/aaf-cadi-aaf/2.1.13/aaf-cadi-aaf-2.1.13-full.jar
-- to encrypt or decrypt the store passwords:  java -jar aaf-cadi-aaf-2.1.13-full.jar cadi digest changeit testos.key
+- to encrypt or decrypt the store passwords:  java -jar aaf-cadi-aaf-2.1.13-full.jar cadi <digest|undigest> changeit testos.key
 - you can also use the agent.sh script to decrypt the passwords, by running the showpass commands (see wiki below)
 - Extract private key from P12: 'openssl pkcs12 -in org.onap.clamp.p12 -nocerts -nodes > clamp.key'
 - Extract public certificate from P12: 'openssl pkcs12 -in org.onap.clamp.p12 -clcerts -nokeys > clamp.pem'